 Yes, but you and your party still need to get boarding groups.
 When your group is called, you will likely get to use the otherwise-unused FastPass line to enter.

-Yes, but everyone who will be riding still needs to get a boarding group in the morning.
+Yes, but everyone who will be riding still needs to get a boarding group.
 Like the disability passes mentioned above, when the second rider returns, you’ll get to go through the otherwise-empty FastPass line.

 No, once you acquire one boarding pass, the app will prevent you from getting a second one that day.

 Nope, unless you consider that the park is walkable from a handful of the Disney resorts, putting those guests in the greatest control of their arrival time.
 Unlike FastPasses and dining reservations, there is no advantage for resort guests in getting a Rise of the Resistance boarding pass.
-As long as you’re in the gates at park open and are fast on the app, you have the same chance of riding as someone staying on property.
+As long as you have a park pass and are fast on the app, you off-site guests have the same chance of riding as someone staying on property.

 Not at this time.